top of page

 ree

-Many parents try to “take the mystery out of alcohol” by offering a small sip at home.
-The hope is kind and sensible on the surface: if they learn with us, they won’t binge later.
-But the evidence doesn’t back that up.
-Studies following families over time find that when parents supply alcohol, even just “a taste”, their teens are more likely to drink more and experience alcohol-related harms as they get older.
-The supervised sip doesn’t protect against bingeing; if anything, it normalises alcohol as part of coping and socialising.
+Many parents attempt to “take the mystery out of alcohol” by offering a small sip at home.
+The intention seems kind and sensible: if children learn about alcohol in a safe environment, they won’t binge later.
+However, research tells a different story.
+Studies show that when parents supply alcohol, even just “a taste,” their teens are more likely to drink excessively and face alcohol-related issues as they grow older.
+The supervised sip doesn’t protect against bingeing; in fact, it may normalise alcohol as a way to cope or socialise.

-• Be open about feelings and how you handle them without alcohol: a walk, a bath, a chat, journalling, or an early night.
-Name those choices out loud.
+• Be open about feelings: Share how you handle emotions without alcohol.
+Whether it’s a walk, a bath, a chat, journaling, or an early night, name those choices out loud.
+This shows children that there are many ways to cope.

-• Talk about health honestly and age-appropriately.
+• Talk about health honestly: Discuss the risks of alcohol in an age-appropriate manner.
 Alcohol can cause cancer and other harms; that’s why we keep children away from it.
 You don’t need to frighten them, just be factual.

-• Model celebration without a bottle.
-Cakes, music, fire pits, board games, stargazing.
+• Model celebration without a bottle: Celebrate life’s moments with cakes, music, fire pits, board games, or stargazing.
 Let joy be joy, unassisted.

-If you’ve introduced sips in the past, you’re not a bad parent.
+If you’ve introduced sips in the past, remember: you’re not a bad parent.
 You were doing your best in a culture that constantly tells us alcohol is the shortcut to connection and calm.
-From today, you can choose another story for your family: that feelings are safe to feel, that fun doesn’t need fuel, and that your children are strong enough, resilient enough, to meet life head on.
+From today, you can choose a different narrative for your family.
+Teach them that feelings are safe to feel, that fun doesn’t need fuel, and that your children are strong enough and resilient enough to meet life head-on.

 Comments